-REFUGE NANT BORRANT - REFUGE DE LA CROIX DU BONHOMME

-Today you'll make the climb over two mountain passes, Col du Bonhomme (2329m) and Col de la Croix du Bonhomme (2483m) where early in the season (late June - end of July) you can expect to cross snow patches.
-You'll stay in the cavernous Refuge de la Croix du Bonhomme, a high mountain refuge with epic views.
-Refuge de la Croix du Bonhomme is perfectly situated to carve this itinerary into manageable chunks.
-The dorms and private rooms have been renovated to a good standard but unfortunately the food is not the best on the Tour.
-If you soak up the exceptional location, breathe in the grandeur of the mountains, and realise that the break here is to rest little legs, it's a great experience.

-7.8km / 990m up / 50 down / 7 hours trekking
+REFUGE NANT BORRANT - REFUGE DE LA CROIX DU BONHOMME Today you'll make the climb over two mountain passes, Col du Bonhomme (2329m) and Col de la Croix du Bonhomme (2483m) where early in the season (late June - end of July) you can expect to cross snow patches.
+You'll stay in the cavernous Refuge de la Croix du Bonhomme (2433m), a high mountain refuge with epic views.
+The dorms and private rooms have been renovated to a good standard and we love that dinner is fantastically atmospheric being served in candlelight to save electricity.
+The food, admittedly, is not the best on the Tour, (especially the soup) but if you soak up the exceptional location, breathe in the grandeur of the mountains, and accept that this is the most adventurous refuge you'll stay in during this 6 day family TMB trek, you'll embrace it warts and all.
+7.5km / 990m up / 50 down / 4 - 5 hours trekking DAY 4: